 My friend, Dr. Tedrin Lindsay, has been a featured performer in this event for 20+ years.
 His piano-playing is energetic and passionate, yes.
 But he is also a man of great imagination and this shines forth in his performances.
 This is what live performance is about.

 Tedrin has posted some of his remembrances of “Grand Night” moments.

 For the third year of “Grand Night”, Everett asked me to be part of a quartet of singers to sing a medley from “Kismet”; And This is My Beloved/Baubles, Bangles and Beads.
 I had never met my fellow singers until I arrived at my first rehearsal for the number in Everett’s old studio, the studio that was 80% piano.
 We crowded in; Everett, Cliff Jackson on the piano, and singers Angelique Clay (soprano), Phumzile Sojola (tenor), and a young bass from Louisville whose name evades my geezer memory.

 We rehearsed for about an hour.
 My fellow singers didn’t sing to me, they sang through me.
 I had never heard so much sound in my life.
 You could see the sound in that little room.
 After the rehearsal, I crossed the street to the Medical Center for an MRI to confirm that all my major organs were intact and in their proper places.

 I was in heaven.

-I was singing these stunningly beautiful songs with these crazy talented singers in front of an orchestra for a thousand people a night…in a tux.
+I was singing these stunningly beautiful songs with these crazy talented singers in front of an orchestra for a thousand people a night…in a tux no less.